Moldova warns of acute crisis as powers pledge more support | Headlines

 Moldova warns of acute crisis as powers pledge more support

+"I know everyone in Europe pays a very high price for energy but these same prices have a much more ruinous impact on our country and people."
+In remarks reported on Sandu's website in Chisinau, the president also warned participants that Moldova's democracy was under attack by what she described as Russian-backed criminal groups organising weekly protests demanding her resignation.

-Moldova warned its people on Monday to brace for a harsh winter as it was facing an "acute" energy crisis which risked stoking popular unrest with Russia's war in Ukraine threatening its energy supplies and prices surging.
-About 50 countries and institutions met in Paris on Monday to pledge aid for the country as fears mount that it could be further destabilised by the conflict in Ukraine.
+Moldova warned its people on Monday to brace for a harsh winter as it was facing an "acute" energy crisis that risked stoking popular discontent with Russia's war in Ukraine threatening energy supplies and pushing up prices.
+About 50 countries and institutions met in Paris on Monday to pledge aid for Moldova, which is wedged between Ukraine and Romania, as fears mount that it could be further destabilised by the conflict.

 "This war is endangering the supply of electricity and gas.
 We are not certain we can find enough ... to heat and light our homes, and even if we do, the prices are unaffordable for our people and economy.
 This could jeopardise our social peace and security," President Maia Sandu told delegates in a speech.
 "I know everyone in Europe pays a very high price for energy but these same prices have a much more ruinous impact on our country and people."